fcdoc/doc/en/flashduty/configure_flashduty/channel_settings.md

 - **Space Name:** It is suggested to name and plan based on departments, teams, or business types to gain a clearer understanding of the space's purpose.
 - **Description:** A brief summary of the business handled by the space and the types of alerts it receives is recommended.
 - **Management Team:** The management team for the space can be set upon creation. **Team members have full operational permissions for the space**, while non-creators have read-only access to the space's configuration.
-- **Automatic Timeout Closure:** After N minutes of inactivity, the system will automatically close the fault **(applicable to all new faults in this space)**.
-Faults that are closed due to timeout will **receive corresponding notification messages** (the notification channel depends on the configuration of the [dispatch policy](https://docs.flashcat.cloud/zh/flashduty/escalate-rule-settings)).
+- **Timeout Automatic Shutdown:** If a fault remains unclosed for more than N minutes, **the system will automatically close it** (applicable to all new faults in this space).
+Faults that are closed due to timeout **will also receive corresponding notification of closure** (the notification method depends on the configuration of [Dispatch Policy](/configure_flashduty/escalate_rule_settings)).
 - If the distribution of faults within the space has not been planned, you can **skip setting the dispatch policy**.
 After creation, you can continue to configure the dispatch policy.
 - During creation, the type of integration connected is **exclusive to that space** and only effective within it.
 It can also be overlooked and configured after creation.